menuclose

 Should I open a trust fund or a JISA?

 You can no longer open a Child Trust Fund.
 Child Trust Funds were the precursor to Junior ISAs.
-They were replaced by Junior ISAs in 2011.
+They were replaced by children's ISAs in 2011.
 However, children may still have a trust fund if their parents had one opened before 2011.

 If you have a Child Trust Fund, it’s worth transferring it to a Junior ISA as the fees are likely to be lower and there will be more investment choices.